webmasterdevlin/heroes-svelte-tailwind/README.md

 $ npm run start
 ```

-The React app and the fake web service will run concurrently.
+The Svelte app and the fake web service will run concurrently.

+---

 ![screenshot](./tailwind.png)

 ---

-## Tailwind installation
+## Tailwind.css installation

 ### Setting up Tailwind with svelte is really simple, just install Tailwind and pocstcss-cli: